“There is no enlightenment outside of daily life.” ~ Thich Nhat Hanh

 There are countless ways we try and escape from the present moment, our daily lives never serve us short on distractions, but we (I) do plenty a good job on my own coming up with ways to comfort or decompress or put off processing what’s happening.
 Another cup of coffee, a “quick” skim of the Facebook feed, an article on how to solve all my family’s health problems with garlic (of course I need this information, it cannot wait!)
 Especially in times of high stress, before I even can name my stressors, I notice my habits of seeking extra comfort, a way to decompress.
 The surefire sign I need to slow down and check in is when I catch myself for the fifth time foraging mindlessly for non-existent treats in the kitchen cupboards.

-Meditation is often misperceived as another escape, a way to tune out the world and achieve some sort of “above it all” Zen serenity.
+Meditation is often misperceived as a way to tune out the world and achieve some sort of “above it all” Zen serenity.
 In fact, it is the opposite.
 It is the way IN to the present experience.
 Never has this lesson been more tangible that sitting in a room with a toddler.
 (If you don’t have a baby, you could try it with a puppy.)

 To escape is to believe that peace can be found in someplace other than here.
 Meditation teaches me to find it where I am.

 Here is an experiment: Stop, be completely still and try and expand your awareness to touch every inch and corner of the moment you are in.
 Start with the physical room or space.
 See if you can fill it up like water into a reservoir, reaching even the dusty crannies behind the furniture and in the back of the closet.
 See the colors and textures, the feel of what physically surrounds you most of which we pay no attention to.
-Freeze frame it like a snapshot and explore it like a detective taking in all the details as if each held equal significance.
+Freeze frame it like a snapshot and explore it like a detective taking in all the details as if each one held equal significance.

 Now let your awareness seep out under the door and into the wide world outside.
 What does the air feel like?
 The sky?
 What sounds do you hear, what does the light look like?